ibm-cloud-docs/text-to-speech-data/index.md

 ## Try out the service

-For examples of the {{site.data.keyword.texttospeechshort}} service in action, see
+You can see examples of the {{site.data.keyword.texttospeechshort}} service in action:

 -   A [quick demo](https://text-to-speech-demo.ng.bluemix.net/){: external} of the {{site.data.keyword.texttospeechshort}} service that accepts text and generates speech with different voices.
 It offers expressiveness and transformation where supported.
 -   Applications in {{site.data.keyword.ibmwatson}} [Starter Kits](http://www.ibm.com/watson/developercloud/starter-kits.html){: external} that demonstrate the {{site.data.keyword.texttospeechshort}} service.